JayBazuzi/jaybazuzi.github.io/_posts/Decoupled-Design.md

 ```
 <!-- endSnippet -->

-We're using `Console` here but this approach could work with every external dependency - the file system, HTTP, a database, etc.
+We're using `Console` here but this approach could work with every external dependency - the file system, HTTP, a database, etc. By redirecting any interaction with the outside world, we can control and inspect the whole program entirely in memory.

 There are some things to like about this approach: Test coverage is excellent.
 Internal refactoring will not break tests.
 For code that makes over-the-network calls, network or server issues will not cause tests to fail.

-This is a toy example; in the real world if we approached all testing this way -- by injecting/hijacking at the perimeter of the system to write only edge-to-edge tests -- our tests would lack some of the qualities we find valuable.
-Tests will be hard to read because they do a lot of unrelated setup.
-A single bug might cause many tests to fail.
-A single failing test could be caused by problems anywhere in the system.
+This is a toy example; in the real world if we approached all testing this way -- by injecting/hijacking at the perimeter of the system to write only edge-to-edge tests -- our tests would lack some of the qualities we want:

+- Tests will be hard to read because they do a lot of unrelated setup.
+- A single bug might cause many tests to fail.
+- A single failing test could be caused by problems anywhere in the system.

 These tests are difficult to live with.

 # Dependency Inversion

 A popular alternative is to add a layer of indirection and use it to inject a test double.
-Suppose we refactor to extract an interface:
+Suppose we refactor by extracting an interface:

 <!-- snippet: dependency-inversion-interface -->
 ```cs